caitlindabrera/Sahlqvist/vsSahlq/README.txt

   - There is one Haskell file called "Main.hs" that we wrote for pretty printing and we have included a copy in both the "Coq code" and "Haskell code" directories.
   - "Examples.txt" gives a few different examples of very simple Sahlqvist formulae and how to input them using the syntax specified in "Main.hs".

-Once you have navigated to the "Coq code" directory, you can execute the following commands:
+Once you have navigated to the "Coq code" directory, you can execute the following commands on the command line:

   - make run
     This will take you straight to the verified Haskell program where you can compute via the function "corr" the first-order correspondent when given a very simple Sahlqvist modal formula.
 See "Examples.txt" for an explanation of how to compute the correspondent using correct syntax.
 It compiles all the required Coq *.v files, extracts the Haskell files from "vsSahlq_extraction.vo" and runs ghci on "Main.hs".
+This is essentially "make vsSahlq_extraction.vo" followed by "make run_hs" (see below).

   - make vsSahlq_extraction.vo
     This compiles all the required *.v files and extracts the Haskell code into that directory.